Sale of stake in All Blacks to US private equity firm approved

 “The players are a critical part of this journey ...
 We hope the NZRPA will realise the significance of the opportunity in front of us and will continue to work toward an agreement in coming weeks.”

 Silver Lake, mostly invests in technology companies and has over $79 billion (€65bn) in assets under management.
-In 2019, it paid $500 million (€412m) on a 10 per cent stake in the City Football Group, which owns English Premier Club Manchester City and other teams around the world.
+In 2019, it paid $500 million (€412m) on a 10 per cent stake in the City Football Group, which owns Manchester City and other teams around the world.

 Manchester City were one of 12 top European clubs who announced a breakaway league last week.
 The proposed European Super League was shelved when many of the teams withdrew in the face of criticism from fans, politicians and federations.